 345 Mynachlog-ddu – Fishguard – Mynachlog-ddu

 405 Poppit Rocket: Cardigan – Newport – Fishguard

 412 / T5 Cardigan – Fishguard – Haverfordwest

 413 Fishguard – St Davids via Goodwick, Mathry

 Fishguard & Goodwick Trains

 There are seven trains a day from Fishguard & Goodwick station.
-Here is a link to a great site that will tell you al you need to know and has great ideas for days out such as taking the train to Tenby.
-Again we are more than happy to drop you off or pick you up from the train station if we are about.
+Here is a link to a great site that will tell you all you need to know and has great ideas for days out such as taking the train to Tenby.

 Day Trips to Ireland

 It is also possible to take a day trip to Roslare in Ireland on the Fishguard Ferry.
 It can cost as little as £5.50 per person on Tuesday.
 Admittedly you don’t get much time on Irish soil, but it is a fantastic opportunity to spot wildlife.
 Great for seeing Common Dolphins and most of all the ferry probably offers the best chance of seeing Risso’s Dolphins anywhere in the UK.
 Recent spots include Fin Whales and Minke Whales.